What we like:

 Founded in 2022, Hitch aims to solve one common problem: how to access capital tied up in a house through a home equity line of credit or loan.
 Its solution?
 Easy-to-use technology and an approval process that takes minutes instead of months.

 Its mission is straightforward: help consumers save money on interest by accessing secured loans instead of credit cards, personal loans, or other high-interest unsecured options.
-Hitch works with different lending partners and offers home equity lines of credit (HELOCs) to Colorado, Florida, Oregon, and Utah residents.
+Hitch works with different lending partners and offers home equity lines of credit (HELOCs) to Colorado, Florida, Maryland, Oregon, Utah, and the District of Columbia residents.

 Read our Hitch home equity review to determine whether a home equity line of credit from Hitch is the right financial product for you.